AngryRectangle/Yaga/README.md

 ## Beacon

-Beacons is an useful replacement for events.
+Beacons are a useful replacement for events.
 One of the main benefits of using beacons is much simpler unsubscription logic for lambdas compared to events.
 After subscription beacon returns to you IDisposable which you can dispose to unsubscribe.
-Just compare event realisation:
+Just compare code with events:

 ```c#
 event Action<string> TextEvent;